zhyde23/multivariable-calculus-gradient-descent-data-science-intro-000/README.md

 So that is our technique for a partial derivative.
 For $\frac{df}{dy} $ we move to a slice of the curve at a specific value of $x$, move to the point for y, and then calculate the change in output as we nudge in the $y$ direction.

-For $\frac{df}{dx}$, we move to a slice of a curve of a specific value of $y$, move the correct value of $x$ and then calculate how much the output changes as we nudge in the $y$ direction.
+For $\frac{df}{dx}$ (again below), we move to a slice of a curve of a specific value of $y$, move the correct value of $x$ and then calculate how much the output changes as we nudge in the $y$ direction.
 Just think slide, slide then nudge.
 That's a partial derivative.

 #### Graphs for $\frac{df}{dx}$